dapr/docs/concepts/security/security.md

 An alternative is to use service mesh technologies such as [Istio]( https://istio.io/) to provide secured communications among your application components.
 Dapr works well with popular service meshes.

-By default, Dapr supports Cross-Origin Resoruce Sharing (CORS) from all origins.
+By default, Dapr supports Cross-Origin Resource Sharing (CORS) from all origins.
 You can configure Dapr runtime to allow only specific origins.

 ## Network security